Stage Door Café (Al’s Stage Door)

 As Manu cooked up a storm in the kitchen, the lively, cheerful and friendly owner Alan and I started to chat.
 He’s a bit of craic, I really like his energy and there’s a reason why his name is above the door ‘Al’s Stage Door Café’ it’s because he works it.
 We talked about the decor which he advised nearly all came from charity shops, the famous actors and musicians that frequented the café.
 We talked about how he sponsored the decorations for Gay Pride last year, his three dogs, the massive dishes they cook up outside the café and briefly on how times have changed.

 I nearly always ask if I can take photo’s when I’m out and about.
 When I asked Alan who was busy behind the counter organising glasses and what not if it was okay, I was advised that it is probably the most photographed café in Dublin … and you know what, he’s probably right.
 I took a few photographs and sat down for my breakfast.
 The omelette was really tasty, seasoned well, with the right amount of cheese and mushrooms for my liking.
 The toast which accompanied it, one brown slice and one white was quite light and an added bonus as it wasn’t on the menu.
 The coffee €2.75 as I mentioned is always good.
-At €8.95, my initial thought was it’s a little bit pricy considering the fact that for an extra €1 you can get a full Irish fry but I didn’t factor in the added toast and from observation omelettes in most café’s are in an around the same price.
+At €8.95, this meal was good value although my initial thought was it was a little bit pricy considering the fact that for an extra €1 you can get a full Irish fry! … but I didn’t factor in the added toast and from observation omelettes in most café’s are often more expensive.

 For more information and special offers you can connect with Stage Door Café on Facebook here